Sarah Ashton-Cirillo: Impact

 During her time as a war correspondent, Ashton-Cirillo was thought to have been the only transgender journalist covering the Russian invasion of Ukraine; a 2023 profile by Cady Stanton in USA Today described her as "the world's first openly transgender war correspondent".
 According to Ashton-Cirillo, many local Ukrainians do not realize that she is transgender.
-She has said that the other soldiers in her unit do know, and that "some people are completely great with it"; some have asked questions that she says come from places of "genuine curiosity".
-She has favorably contrasted her experience as a trans person in Ukraine to her experience in the United States:In the United States, people want to objectify trans folks, and the entire LGBTQ+ community, as a wedge issue.
+She said that the other soldiers in her unit did know, and that "some people are completely great with it"; some have asked questions that she says come from places of "genuine curiosity".
+She favorably contrasted her experience as a trans person in Ukraine to her experience in the United States:In the United States, people want to objectify trans folks, and the entire LGBTQ+ community, as a wedge issue.
 And in Ukraine?
 If Sarah is willing to fucking go to Russia, we don't care that she's trans because there's nobody else here.
 She's come on missions with us where we've been shelled.
 Or she kept on filming as a rocket hit behind her.
 That's what matters to them.

 She has likewise favorably contrasted her experience as a journalist in both countries, telling Vorozhko, "I had more freedom as a reporter in Ukraine, under martial law, than I would trying to even film the police in the United States".